 Gyantse is surrounded by hills with vast valley around it.
-It is nestling at the foot of this natural amphitheatre.
-From the hills above Gyantse you can get a view of it.
+It is nestling at the foot of this natural amphitheater.
+From the hills above Gyantse, you can get a view of it.
 You can see whitewashed houses and narrow, winding streets of the old town.
-Along the western side of the town there is a new road leading to the main entrance of the Pelkor Choede monastery complex.
+Along the western side of the town, there is a new road leading to the main entrance of the Pelkor Choede monastery complex.
 The town is dominated by a high, barren peak.
 Along the ridge of the peak sprout the walls of the Dzong, or fort.

 Gyantse fort was constructed in the 14th century to protect Lhasa from the South.
-Original wall was built earlier, and was approximately 3 km long.
+The original wall was built earlier and was approximately 3 km long.

 Gyantse first came to prominence during the fifteenth century, when it served as the capital of a small kingdom.
 The kingdom was established by a series of enterprising warlords from the region.
 Historically, Gyantse was the third largest town in Tibet, after Lhasa and Shigatse.
 In recent years, many Chinese moved to Tibet and new towns grew at a faster rate than Gyantse.